appvia/How-to-expose-a-Kubernetes-web-application-with-DNS-and-TLS/blog.md

 validatingwebhookconfiguration.admissionregistration.k8s.io/cert-manager-webhook created
 ```

-We need to create a couple of issuers, we're going to use [Lets Encrypt](https://letsencrypt.org/) [HTTP-01](https://letsencrypt.org/docs/challenge-types/#http-01-challenge)
+We need to create a couple of issuers, we're going to use [Lets Encrypt](https://letsencrypt.org/) [HTTP-01](https://letsencrypt.org/docs/challenge-types/#http-01-challenge).

-Replace the `user@example.com` with your email address.
+Replace the `user@example.com` with your email address in both issuers, this allows [Lets Encrypt](https://letsencrypt.org/) to send you [email notifications](https://letsencrypt.org/docs/expiration-emails/) if your certificate is due to expire and hasn't been automatically renewed or removed

 ```yaml
 # ./k8s/cert-manager/issuers.yaml